MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/storage/sessionstorage.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="view-and-edit-session-storage-with-microsoft-edge-devtools"></a>Afficher et modifier le stockage de session avec Microsoft Edge DevTools
+# <a name="view-and-edit-session-storage-with-microsoft-edge-devtools"></a>Afficher et modifier les Stockage session avec Microsoft Edge DevTools

 Ce guide vous montre comment utiliser [Microsoft Edge DevTools][MicrosoftEdgeDevTools] pour afficher, modifier et supprimer des paires clé-valeur [sessionStorage.][MDNSessionStorage]